neuropathbasel-pub/CnQuant/README.md

 # Running CnQuant apps in WSL2

-For instructions about CnQuant apps execution in WSL2, please continue [here](./README_WSL2.md)
+For instructions about CnQuant apps execution in WSL2, please continue [here](./README_WSL2.md).

 # Alternative ways to install and run CnQuant apps

-Alternative way of installation and running CnQuant apps are described in separately in the apps' repositories
+Alternative way of installation and running CnQuant apps are described in separately in the apps' repositories:

 - [CQmanager](https://github.com/neuropathbasel-pub/CQmanager)
 - [CQcalc](https://github.com/neuropathbasel-pub/CQcalc)